dashxhq/dashx-ios/README.md

 **NOTE**: `platforms` key in `Package.swift` only specifies the minimum supported version for ex: `.iOS(...)`.

-To restrict the compilation to only one platform, use the following command
+To restrict the compilation to only one platform, either set the destination in Xcode to `Any iOS Device` or use the following command
 ```sh
 $ xcodebuild -scheme DashX -destination 'generic/platform=iOS'
 ```